ShockSlayer/ccdocs/docs/Documentation.md

 	 * A simple fade and no sliding animation
 	 * Skips the "Got away safely" text
 	 * Skips the "Wild \<species\> appeared!" text
+	 * Skips the "Species used Sweet Scent!" text

 ### Quick Nurse:
  - Skips all dialogue.